Supreme Court sides with ex-Cuomo aide, others convicted of corruption related to ‘Buffalo Billion’

-WASHINGTON (AP) — The Supreme Court on Thursday ruled for a onetime top aide to ex-New York Gov. Andrew Cuomo and for others who were convicted of corruption related to an economic development project known as the “Buffalo Billion.”
+WASHINGTON (AP) — The Supreme Court on Thursday ruled for a onetime top aide to ex-Democratic Gov. Andrew Cuomo of New York and for others who were convicted of corruption related to an economic development project known as the “Buffalo Billion.”

 In two cases before the court, both liberal and conservative justices were unanimous in saying there were problems with the convictions.
 The cases are the latest in a line stretching back years that criticize federal prosecutors for overreaching in public corruption cases against state and local officials, as well as people doing business with government.

 In 2020, the high court threw out the convictions of political allies of former Gov. Chris Christie, R-N.J., over the “Bridgegate” scandal that involved four days of traffic jams on the George Washington Bridge.
-In 2016, the SUpreme Court threw out the bribery conviction of former Gov. Bob McDonnell, R-Va.
+In 2016, the Supreme Court threw out the bribery conviction of former Gov. Bob McDonnell, R-Va.

 The current cases grew out of the “Buffalo Billion” development project, which was intended to revitalize parts of Buffalo and other areas in upstate New York.
-But the project was a multiyear black cloud over the Cuomo administration and was frequently cited by critics as proof that the Democrat failed to address chronic corruption in state government, even within his own administration.
+But the project was a multiyear black cloud over the Cuomo administration and was frequently cited by critics as proof that Cuomo failed to address chronic corruption in state government, even within his own administration.
 Cuomo resigned in 2021 amid sexual harassment allegations.

 In one case, the justices ruled for Joseph Percoco, a former aide so close to Cuomo that he was considered like a brother.
 Percoco was convicted of accepting money from companies seeking to influence the Cuomo administration as it worked on the “Buffalo Billion” project.